seb3773/umbatts/README.md

 # umbatts
 ultra minimal battery status

-This a VERY simple program that only display an icon representing the battery status, a bit in the spirit of "fdpowermon", but written in C, with ultra minimal footprint in mind ^^
+This a VERY simple program that only display an icon in the systray representing the battery status, a bit in the spirit of "fdpowermon", but written in C, with ultra minimal footprint in mind ^^

 I wrote this little program to have a simple battery status icon (when a battery is detected) for my "q4rescue" project (a live media rescue toolkit based on Trinity; you can found it here by the way if you're interested: https://sourceforge.net/projects/q4rescue/ )